bootphon/phonemizer/paper/paper.md

-Whereas the high-level features introduced above are implemented directly by `phonemizer`, the phonetic transcription itself is delegated to third party backends, wrapped in an homogoneous interface by the package.
+Whereas the high-level features introduced above are implemented directly by `phonemizer`, the phonetic transcription itself is delegated to third party backends, wrapped in an homogeneous interface by the package.
 The default backend used by `phonemizer` is eSpeak [@espeak:2019], a text to speech software built on linguistic expertise and hand written transcription rules.
 It transcribes text into the International Phonetic Alphabet and supports more than